Last updated 23rd April, 2025

 Underground septic tanks have additional costs in terms of excavation so above-ground tanks are generally cheaper and the best solution for minimising the septic tank price.

-In addition, the larger sizes of septic tank tend to be designed for underground usage.
+In addition, the larger sizes of septic tanks tend to be designed for underground usage.

 When choosing you should always contact the local authority before making a decision, as they may have restrictions in place on the type of septic tank system you can use.

 Septic tanks store and treat the wastewater from your home.
-Whereas most houses in built-up areas are connected to local sewerage system, those in more remote areas may need their own solution.
+Whereas most houses in built-up areas are connected to local sewerage systems, those in more remote areas may need their own solution.

 Septic tanks separate incoming waste into layers so that sludge and scum can decompose under the action of essential microorganisms while wastewater drains away to a drainage field or a sewage treatment plant.